jacobkrantz/NeuralSum/README.md

 |   WMD   |  0.000 |

 #### Conclusion
 Notice that the ROUGE scores of examples 1 & 2 stayed the exact same, not differentiating between a clearly better summary and a clearly worse summary.
 On the other hand, the cosine similarity was able to identify the difference the bad summary showed, punishing the similarity score by 7.6%.
 The acceptable summary in Example 1 was only punished 2.1%.
 When looking at the Word Mover Distance (WMD), we see that the bad summary was given a 24% larger distance from the target than the acceptable summary (0.512 vs 0.418).
 Thus WMD also shows the ability to judge semantically.
 Cos-Sim and WMD metrics are different from each other: Cos-Sim is a neural approach using sentence vectors while WMD is an aggregated distance measurement between a sentence's word vectors.
 Further distinguishing them is the source of word vectors: GloVe for Cos-Sim, and Word2Vec for WMD.
-Cos-Sim is of course using cosine similarity while WMD uses Euclidean distane.
+Cos-Sim is of course using cosine similarity while WMD uses Euclidean distance.
 Finally, Cos-Sim is a value to be maximized whereas WMD is a value to be minimized.
 Because of these differences, both metrics provide value in analyzing abstractive summaries.

 ## Acknowledgements